mcostaEECS/msar-cda-simulator/README.md

-# Generalized Markov-switching Autoregressive (AR) Model
+# Markov-switching Autoregressive (AR) Change Detection Model
 This repository is for practising the GitHub Flow